-Three-Fourths of Americans Oppose Local Police Departments Keeping Seized Property
+Three-Fourths of Americans Oppose Local Police Departments Keeping Seized Property reformers' primary challenge is informing the public that this practice occurs.
+Policy reforms may follow broader public knowledge of civil forfeiture.

 When police departments take a person's money or property involved in a drug crime, who should be allowed to keep the property?